ihhub/fheroes2/docs/TRANSLATION.md

 ## Build binary translation files

-Once the translation files have been modified, for Linux/MacOS run the `make` command below in `/files/lang` to create machine object (MO) binary files which can be used by fheroes2 engine.
+Once the translation files have been modified, for Linux/MacOS run the `make` command below in `/files/lang` to create machine object (MO) binary files which can be used by the fheroes2 engine.

 For the German de.po, this would be the command:

 ```bash
 make de.mo
 ```

+This MO file should then be put in the `/files/lang` folder used by the fheroes2 executable, in other words not the one located in the source directory.

 For Windows users that use POEdit or similar, they can compile with that program.
 However, note that the program will need to be set to compile the MO file in the font encoding/Charset that the language that you are translating to has been set to.